IdoVolf/Spamton-Buddy/README.md

 ## 🧩 Features
 - A floating Spamton on every website.
-- He dances (1 default dance and 2 more uniqe rare ones)
+- He dances (1 default dance and 3 more uniqe rare ones)
 - That’s it.
 He watches.
 He waits.
 - Works instantly on page load.
 No setup.
 Just Spamton.
 - says voiceline if clicked
 - can be grabbed and moved
+- adorable
 ## 🖼️ Icon

 Includes a custom extension icon for the Chrome toolbar.